KeckObservatory/planning-tool/public/helpMsg.md

 This is a tool used to create and store telescope targets.
 A full tutorial video is found [here](https://vimeo.com/1103283521/3adcf122b6?ts=98447&share=copy)

 ### FAQ
+#### Where is the save button?
+Changing a target automatically triggers a save.
+No need to remember to hit the save button.

 #### Question: Can I import starlists?
 Yes!
 You can also import JSON objects.
 Select the "UPLOAD TARGETS" button to load targets.
 You can also upload starlists from your starlist directory.